jsim0809/wooster/README.md

 **One playlist.**

-Whenever we use Spotify's default player, we feel overwhelmed with recommendations, playlists, and random stuff that saps our motivation to actually listen to music.
-Wooster replaces that with a single song entry field and 'Play' button.
+Whenever I use Spotify's default player, I feel overwhelmed with recommendations, playlists, and random stuff that saps my motivation to actually listen to music.
+With Wooster, I replaced that with a single song entry field and 'Play' button.

 **Visualization.**